wgurecky/nukecluster/_sources/users.txt

     $qdel <jobID>

-Documentation for writing PBS scripts can be found on the the AdaptiveComputing_ website.
+Documentation for writing PBS scripts can be found on the AdaptiveComputing_ website.

 .. _AdaptiveComputing: http://docs.adaptivecomputing.com/torque/4-0-2/Content/topics/commands/qsub.htm